 There you have it, 11 sites like Kijiji to make extra cash in Canada selling stuff.
 You now have access to a broader marketplace and reach heaven more potential clients.

-Have fun, and don’t wait a second.
+Have fun, and don’t wait for a second.
 Start selling today!!

-You may be interested in sites like Society6 and Redbubble.
-Check it out
+You may be interested in how to make 2000 by tomorrow Check it out